smhabdoli/Salad/README.md

 Please feel free to send me ideas and suggestions and well as code.

-Update: I'm making locales based on cucumber's files, if you're familiar with any of the languages plese help.
+Update: I'm making locales based on cucumber's files, if you're familiar with any of the languages please help.
 Thanks.

 Examples
 ========